Logeshtec/Data_Science_Project/README.md

 #Data Science
--> Handling Data and Cleaning then removing the duplicates after creating the visulalixation for making a better decisions in a Business Industries
+-> Handling Data and Cleaning then removing the duplicates after creating a visulalization for making a better decisions in a Business Industries
 Libraries
 -> Pandas
 -> Numpy